KaiNakamura/SpeedrunShowdown/README.md

 ## Config

+The config file is a list of editable settings to change different aspects of gameplay.
+The easiest way to change the config is with the `/config` command.

-To edit the default configuration of the game navigate to the [config.yml](https://github.com/KaiNakamura/SpeedrunShowdown/blob/master/src/main/resources/config.yml) file in the plugins folder of your server under `SpeedrunShowdown\config.yml`
+For more control over the config, navigate to the [config.yml](https://github.com/KaiNakamura/SpeedrunShowdown/blob/master/src/main/resources/config.yml) file in the plugins folder of your server under `SpeedrunShowdown\config.yml`

 | Attribute | Default | Description | Notes |
 | --- | --- | --- | --- |